bxparks/AceTime/README.md

         * `ace_time::clock::SystemClockCoroutine`
         * `ace_time::clock::SystemClockLoop`

-The main purpose of the `Clock` class is to provide a 32-bit signed integer (`acetime_t` typedef'ed to `int32_t`) that represents the number of seconds since a fixed point in the past called the "Epoch".
-In AceTime, that Epoch is defined to be 2000-01-01 00:00:00 UTC (unlike Unix where the Epoch is 1970-01-01 00:00:00 UTC).
-This `epochSeconds` parameter can be given into the Date, Time and TimeZone classes described above to convert it into human-readable formats.
-(It might be worth noting that the `epochSeconds` field does not need to come from the `Clock` classes.)
+Different subclasses of `Clock` provide access to different hardware or network devices that provide a source of time.

-The purpose of the `SystemClock` subclass is to ensure that the `epochSeconds` integer increments by one every second.
-And to allow fast access to this auto-incrementing integer.
+The `SystemClock` subclass is a special class whose purpose is to provide an `epochSeconds` integer increments by one every second.
+It then allows fast access to this auto-incrementing integer.
 By fast, I mean that it should allow sampling at least as fast as 10 times per second, but ideally much faster than 1000 times a second.

-The `epochSeconds` can come from many different sources.
-Some time sources can be retrieved quickly, but are not accurate.
-Other sources are slow to retrieve but can be very accurate.
-Different subclasses of the `Clock` class provide access to those different sources.

-The `ace_time::clock` classes collaborate together to implement the SystemClock which can obtain its time from various sources, such as a DS3231 RTC chip, or an Network Time Protocol (NTP) server.
-Retrieving the current time from accurate clock sources can be expensive, so the `SystemClock` uses the built-in `millis()` function to provide fast access to a reasonably accurate clock, but synchronizes to more accurate clocks periodically.
+The `SystemClockRoutine` and `SystemClockLoop` classes provide a mechanism to synchronize the `epochSeconds of the `SystemClock` with a more accurate `referenceClock` provided by one of the other `Clock` subclasses.

 <a name="MemoryUsage"></a>
 ### Memory Usage